 As you will see, there’s a formula for your logline to help ‘focus’ your story, as well as a number of questions to help you consider what you need in it.
 This should (hopefully) mean you don’t end up being too vague, or describe ‘around’ the story.

 - The ‘very important’ questions are those non-negotiables that HAVE to be in your logline.
 These are the elements that pique our interest, or help us understand what is going on.
 The first three are fairly self-explanatory.
 I have included the question about failure because that relates to the stakes, something a lot of writers struggle with … Yet the nature of potential consequence makes a story COMPELLING (whether those consequences are literal, metaphorical, or both).

 - The first three answers to ‘important’ questions may find their way into your logine, or they may not (dependent on genre or style, especially).
 Even if they don’t, you still need to know the answers to help you write your draft and/or discuss your project in meetings.
 ‘Why this story?’ – or variants of it – shouldn’t be in the logline, but still helps you focus whilst you write.
 It’s also a question that is very likely to come up in meetings later.

 The resource is available HERE on this post and on the B2W Resources page to download as a PDF.
 (It’s also in black/white too).
 Simply click the link above, the pic below to grab your copy on The B2W Resources page.
 Best of luck with your projects!

-My sell-out course, BREAKING INTO SCRIPT READING is back for its FIFTH year in 2019!
+My sell-out course, BREAKING INTO SCRIPT READING is back for its SIXTH year in 2020!
 If you’re interested in becoming a script reader, or finding out more how script readers may assess YOUR own writing – or both! – then this is the course for you.
-The course will run 22-23 June, 2019 and tickets are on sale now.
+Tickets are on sale now.
 GET THEM HERE, or click the pic on the left.
 See you there!